AirenSoft/OvenMediaEngine/CONTRIBUTING.md

 ### Feature requests

-Suggest new features that will make you and many people like it.
-When you register an issue, please provide a description of the function, why it is needed, and how it should work.
+Suggest new features that you and others would find useful.
+When you register it as an Issue, please provide a description of the function, why it is needed, and how it should work.
 We will organize these features and provide milestones and implement them in the near future.

 ### Improving documentation and Writing code

-We are still discussing about the commit guidelines, style guides, testing methods, and Pull request processes.
-Perhaps it is similar to the way many other projects use it.
-However, if you want to contribute immediately, please create an issue or mail to dimiden@airensoft.com.
+We are still discussing the commit guidelines, style guides, testing methods, and Pull request processes.
+It is similar to the way many other projects use it.
+However, if you want to contribute immediately, please create it as an Issue or mail to rock@airensoft.com or underdog@airensoft.com.
 Please don't worry!
-We keep an eye on you.
+We're here to help you.

 > We will update this section little by little.